 Hallett Johnson IV, Usablenet Inc.

 Ellen Walker, Outdoor Investment Co.

 Our community partners are critical in helping us fulfill our mission.
-They include many individuals, as well as businesses and foundations such as the Woodlawn Foundation, Rev Birmingham, Cornerstone Schools of Alabama, IPC, Protective Life, Independent Presbyterian Foundation, EBSCO, Mason Music LLC, Brookwood Dermatology, Otey’s Tavern and Taco Mama, The Hutson Family Foundation (Kimberly and Rusty), Charles and Lucy Mason, Brian Burgess, Jennifer Beasley, Al LeJeune, and Frank and Karen Sottosanti.
+They include many individuals, as well as businesses and foundations such as the Woodlawn United, Rev Birmingham, Cornerstone Schools of Alabama, i3 Academy, Protective Life, Independent Presbyterian Foundation, EBSCO, Mason Music LLC, The Hutson Family Foundation, Hillcrest Foundation, Alabama Power, Desert Island Supply Company and more.